 This is the second installment of a 3-part series covering some of the contributions animals have made to treatments for diabetes.
 Part 3 will be released next week.

 Type 2 diabetes is a metabolic disorder in which the body’s cells don’t adequately use insulin from the pancreas to turn glucose into energy.
 The result is high blood sugar levels.
 The primary causes of type 2 diabetes are genetic and lifestyle factors, such as a lack of exercise and obesity.
 With the global rise in obesity, the number of people with the disease has grown profoundly over the past 20 years.
-In 1980, 5.5 million people in the United States were estimated to have the disease compared with 22 million in 2014, according to the CDC.
+In 1980, 5.5 million people in the United States were estimated to have the disease compared with 30.3 million in 2015.
+And in 2017 the CDC released a report* showing “more than 100 million U.S. adults are now living with diabetes or prediabetes.”

 Scientists work with animal models to better understand type 2 diabetes to treat the disease.
 They have developed specialized animal models that mimic the condition.
 One line of mice, known as KK mice, develop obesity and glucose intolerance that lead to type 2 diabetes.
 Another rodent model, the Zucker diabetic fatty rat, is bred to be a precise model of human type 2 diabetes.